Saturday Savings:Bachelorette's Becca Kufrin's Gold Dress Is on Sale

 While starring in the ABC reality show would make anyone glow, her brilliant metallic dress with its deep-V neckline and high slit was the perfect comeback.
 It's the kind of dress you wear when you know you're going to see your ex—the "you made a big mistake" dress—or when it's time to get back out there after a breakup.
 It's sultry, brilliantly bold and classy.

-Good news: You can wear Becca's golden comeback dress for less.
+Good news: You can wear Becca's golden dress for less.
 It's on sale now for $167!

 Love the look?
 Shop more on-sale metallic dresses below!